#1 Uninteresting characters

 Anytime the show wants to surprise you, it will suddenly give Sakuta an emotional outburst that goes against his usual, bored stoicism.
 It never works towards any kind of emotional development, the show just throws a lever and Sakuta goes from perfectly calm to full-on breakdown instantaneously.
 This made the final arc so cringe-worthy that it became nearly impossible to watch.
 I was on the edge of dropping the show, maybe an episode or two before it would be over.

-The entire arc is about Sakuta’s little sister, who spends the entire show being a comedic relief moe blob, but now has to be the center of a dramatic story.
+The entire arc is about Sakuta’s little sister.
+She spends the entire show being a comedic relief moe blob, but now has to be the center of a dramatic story.
 While in the hospital with her to deal with a completely non-lethal situation, Sakuta just walks away from a normal conversation and starts running through the hospital, screaming at the top of his lungs.